Stein Neural Sampler: KSD neural sampler

 \begin{theorem} Assume $q$ and $k(\cdot, \cdot)$ satisfy some smoothness conditions so that the newly defined kernel $u_q$ in (\ref{eqn:u_q}) is $L_1$-Lipschitz with one of the arguments fixed.
-Under some norm constraints on the weight matrix of each layer of the generator $G_\theta$, then for any $\epsilon>0$, the following bound holds with probability at least $\exp(-\epsilon^2n/2)$,
+Under some norm constraints on the weight matrix of each layer of the generator $G_\theta$, then for any $\epsilon>0$,